leoalbalah/FlutterStarterKit/README.md

 This Project is currently in development, so consider it *incomplete and subject to change* (scope, missing features, integrations, etc).
 The [**Features**](#features) Section keeps track of the progress.
 Many Concepts used in this project are my favorites, but **is a matter of preference**, you can and should use your very own naming conventions, folder architecture, etc.
 This project is tested on android, I have not tested the iOS or the web versions.

+## Author

+You can contact me at leoalbalah@gmail.com for any help, suggestions, or collaborations.